 In 1986, Glass interviewed the hostage crew of TWA flight 847 on the tarmac of Beirut Airport.
 He broke the news that the hijackers had removed the hostages from the plane and hidden them in the suburbs of Beirut, causing the Reagan Administration to abort a rescue attempt.
 In 1987, Glass himself was abducted and held hostage for two months before escaping from his Shiite Muslim captors.
 In 1988, he exposed Saddam Hussein’s then-secret biological weapons program.
 The U.S. government rejected Glass’s claims, until Iraq invaded Kuwait in 1990.
 In addition, Glass was the only U.S. television correspondent in northern Iraq covering the entire Kurdish rebellion in 1991.
 One year later, he went alone with a hidden camera to Indonesian-occupied East Timor and, despite government restrictions, filmed and filed a report on repression and torture.
 This report influenced a U.S. Senate committee to vote to suspend U.S. military aid to Indonesia.
 He has covered wars in Lebanon, Syria, Eritrea, Rhodesia, Somalia, Iraq and Bosnia-Herzegovina.
 He was the overseas and investigative correspondent for CNN & TIME, a weekly television news magazine from 1999 to 2001.
 He covered the 2003 invasion of Iraq for ABC News and Harper’s magazine.
 He returned to Iraq in 2004 for The Independent and the London Review of Books and again in 2015 and 2016 with photographer Don McCullin for Harper’s Magazine.
 He has made several trips a year to Syria for the New York Review of Books since that conflict began in March 2011.

 For more than forty years, he has been a regular contributor and columnist in newspapers and magazines in the United States and the United Kingdom.
 His work has appeared in TIME magazine, the Christian Science Monitor, Chicago Daily News, the Guardian, the Daily and Sunday Telegraph, the Independent and Independent on Sunday, the Spectator, New Statesman, Times Literary Supplement, Rolling Stone, Harper’s, Esquire, GQ, the American Conservative and the Intercept.
 He has published short fiction in Granta and the London Magazine.
 He was a special correspondent for the London Review of Books and writes regularly for the New York Review of Books.
 He has lectured regularly in the United States and Britain on the Middle East, American foreign policy, journalism and human rights.
 He has been a regular international commentator on the BBC, Democracy Now and Fox News.
+He is on the Board of Contributors at Stratfor Worldview.

 He has made many documentary films for U.S. and British television, among them “Pity the Nation: Charles Glass’ Lebanon”; “Iraq: Enemies of the State” about military escalation and human rights abuses, broadcast six months before Iraq invaded Kuwait; “Stains of War” about war photographers; “The Forgotten Faithful” about the Palestinian Christian exodus from the West Bank; “Our Man in Cairo”; “Islam” for London Weekend Television; and “Sadat: An Action Biography” for ABC.
 His film “Edward Said: The Last Interview” was shown at the ICA in London, the British Museum and cinemas around the world.

 In 2010, he was Writer-in-Residence at the Lacoste, France, campus of the Savanna College of Art and Design.
 Since 2015, he has served on the panel of the Syrian Court to Prevent Impunity (http://www.sctpi.org/en/council-panel/), founded by longtime human rights lawyer and political prisoner Anwar al Bounni, which seeks to identify and bring to trial those responsible for war crimes and crimes against humanity in Syria.
 He has chaired many international conferences, including, most recently, the Syrian human rights panels at the Festival du Film et Forum International Sur Les Droits Humains in Geneva in March 2017.
 He was Books Editor of The Frontline Club Newsletter.
+The Alicia Patterson Foundation named him a Fellow for the year 2018 to study the conflict in Syria.

 In 2011, he founded Charles Glass Books, an imprint of independent London publisher Quartet Books.
 The imprint published the British edition of Stéphane Hessel’s best-selling Time for Outrage (French edition, Indignez-vous!); D. D. Guttenplan’s American Radical, a biography of legendary investigative journalist I. F. Stone; Big Issue founder John Bird’s The Necessity of Poverty; and John Borrell’s The White Lake, a western journalist’s struggle against corruption in post-Communist Poland.
 The latest from Charles Glass Books is Low Life, a collection of Jeremy Clarke’s columns for The Spectator.